intel/llvm/sycl/doc/SYCL2020-SpecializationConstants.md

   KernelFunc(kh);
 }
 ```
-For the target which has native support for specialization constatns DPC++ FE
+For the target which doesn't have native support for specialization constatns
-shoud tranform it into something like:
+DPC++ FE shoud tranform it into something like:

 ```
 __kernel void KernelName(args_for_lambda_init, ..., char *specialization_constants_buffer) {